brian14708/wh-briefings/statements-releases/2021-09/2021-09-15-letter-to-the-speaker-and-the-president-of-the-senate-on-the-continuation-of-the-national-emergency-with-respect-with-respect-to-persons-who-commit-threaten-to-commit-or-support-terrorism.md

 modified_time: 2021-09-15 16:18:35-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/09/15/letter-to-the-speaker-and-the-president-of-the-senate-on-the-continuation-of-the-national-emergency-with-respect-with-respect-to-persons-who-commit-threaten-to-commit-or-support-terrorism/
 published_time: 2021-09-15 16:18:34-04:00
-title: Letter to the Speaker and the President of the Senate on the Continuation of the National Emergency with Respect with Respect to Persons Who Commit, Threaten to Commit, or Support Terrorism
+title: "Letter to the Speaker and the President of the Senate on the Continuation\
+  \ of the National Emergency with Respect with Respect to Persons Who Commit, Threaten\
+  \ to Commit, or Support\_Terrorism"
 ---

 Dear Madam Speaker: (Dear Madam President:)